ARCCA/An-Introduction-to-Linux-Shell-Scripting/_episodes/03-flow-control.md

 - "Bash also has comparison operators useful to test the existance of files and directories."
 ---

-## Comparison Operators
+## The `if` statement
 A programming language, even a simple one, requires the ability to change its functionality depending upon certain conditions.
 For example, if a particular file exists or if the number represented by a variable is greater than some value then perform some action, otherwise perform a different action.
 In this section we shall look at ways of determining the flow of a script.

 We have already seen how variables can be assigned and printed.
 But we may want to test the value of a variable in order to determine how to proceed.
 In this case we can use the if statement to test the validity of an expression.
 A typical shell comparison to test the validity of *CONDITION* has the form:
 ~~~
 if [[ CONDITION ]]; then
     echo "Condition is true"
-else
-    echo "Condition is false”
 fi
 ~~~
 {: .language-bash}

-Where *CONDITION* is typically a construct that uses two arguments which are compared using a comparison operator.
+Where *CONDITION* is typically a construct that uses two arguments which are compared using a **comparison operator**.
 Some of the more common comparison operators used to form conditions are summarized inthe following table:

 |    Arithmetic          ||     String            ||
 |-------------------------|---------|--------------|